-->

 Newsom also has gained nationwide attention for standing his ground on progressive positions on issues like immigration and education while feuding with Republican counterpart Florida Gov. Ron DeSantis.
 The two even went toe-to-toe in a debate moderated by Fox’s conservative host Sean Hannity, where Newsom largely used the time to defend Biden’s record.

 But as he amped up his national profile, his popularity took a tumble among his own constituency.
-According to a UC Berkeley Institute of Governmental Studies poll last November, 49 percent of Californians disapproved of his job performance
+According to a June 2024 poll from the Public Policy Institute of California, just 44% of all adults in California approve of how Newsom’s been handling his job.

 Michigan Gov. Gretchen Whitmer

 Whitmer’s currently serving a second term for the top political job in the battleground state that was previously won by former President Trump in 2016.
-One of her main political assets is her broad appeal among voters for solving practical problems like infrastructure.
+Part of her appeal is her broad appeal among voters for solving practical problems like infrastructure.
 For instance, one of her signature slogans during her first campaign in 2018 was “fix the damn roads,” which gained support from those on both sides of the aisle.

 She’s also taken up other key Democratic issues, such as abortion rights.
 Last April, she repealed a 1931 state law banning abortion, and that same year, she also struck down insurance restrictions, among other reforms.